-Over the past ten years, because of this issue, I have teetered every day on the edge of leaving the Catholic Church.
-Beyond the physical and mental torments, I have suffered due to a decade I spent as a gay man, the Church has been my greatest source of suffering.
+Over the past 10 years, because of this issue, I have teetered every day on the edge of leaving the Catholic Church.
+Beyond the physical and mental torment that I have suffered due to the decade I spent as a gay man, the Church has been my greatest source of anguish.
 It would be easy for me to leave the Church – then I would have peace.
 But I cannot abandon Christ as I once abandoned Him.
 He never left me.

 I have a long history with this topic of homosexuality in the Roman Catholic Church.
 Within a few months of leaving San Francisco, a traditional community of priests took me in.
 I worked for them as a cook and house-cleaner.
 I thought they cared about me.
 Almost from the start, I witnessed strange goings-on in their house.
 I tried not to be suspicious, but I couldn’t help it.
 I shared my concerns with one of the priests – he then manipulated me into believing that my past had clouded by judgment.
 I kept silent.
 Their interest in me seemed peculiar.
 Later, I noticed more public instances of grooming young men.
 I had to get out of there.
 As a former sex abuse victim, I thought I was reliving the abuse.
 This almost destroyed me.
-Back in California, when another priest encouraged me to contact the local ordinary where the religious order was located – I did just that.
+Back in California, when another priest encouraged me to contact the local ordinary where the religious order was located, I did just that.
 I wasn’t treated well – like a liar.
 Horrible experience.
-This was just before the Boston scandal – and the diocese really did nothing.
+This was just before the Boston scandal and the diocese did almost nothing.
 They denied it.
-A few years later, a boy sued the diocese.
+A few years later, a young man sued them.
 I got a subpoena to testify.
 In court, one of the defense lawyers reveals things about my past that only the priests knew through my confessions.
 Beautiful.
 The lawyer for the diocese sits there like a dunce.
-Never got an apology from anyone.
+I never received an apology from anyone.

-I have tried in all earnestly and charity to have a discussion with several bishops about the issue of gay-affirmative ministries within their dioceses – the universal reaction has been similar to what I experienced when I tried to report sex abuse – they throw up the shield, get a glazed look on their face, and treat you like the enemy.
+I have tried in earnest charity to have a discussion with several bishops about the issue of gay-affirmative ministries within their dioceses.
+The universal reaction has been similar to what I experienced when I tried to report sexual abuse: they throw up the shield, get a glazed look on their face, and treat you like the enemy.
 There is no place in the Catholic Church for someone who won’t be silent about the failure of the bishops to address this issue.

-I take this very personally, in the 1990s, I had a wonderful and funny sad friend who always wavered on his alliance to being gay.
+I take this very personally.
+In the 1990s, I had a wonderful and funny sad friend who always wavered on his alliance to being gay.
 I thought he was simply conflicted.
-The Catholic Church meant nothing to me.
-But it meant something to him.
+At the time, the Catholic Church meant nothing to me, but it meant something to him.
 He struggled.
 Then he discovered John J. McNeill and a nearby gay-affirmative parish.
 Before that, I think he might have gotten out of the life.
 He didn’t.
 He died of AIDS before the introduction of antiretrovirals in 1994.
 Words have meaning – and consequences.
-But those who carelessly utter them, are usually not the ones that suffer – or die because of what they said.
-Its those who listened.
+But those who carelessly utter them are usually not the ones that suffer or die because of what they said.
+It’s those who listened.
 I still find the Church complicit in his death.
 It haunts me to this day.

 When I crawled half-dead out San Francisco, I never thought I would have this conversation with Catholics.
-When I went to the Castro in 1988, it was the height of the AIDS crisis, but I didn’t care.
-I’d been alone my whole life, and I was willing to risk my life, if I could live like a human being for a few years rather than as a freak.
-Because I lived within a whole community of freaks – and they didn’t judge me.
-By the early-1990s, everyone was dying – of AIDS, drug overdoses, and suicide.
+When I went to the Castro in 1988, during the height of the AIDS crisis, I didn’t care.
+I’d been alone my whole life, and I was willing to risk my life if I could live like a human being for a few years rather than as a hopeless misfit.
+Because I lived within a whole community of unwanted “misfit toys” – and they didn’t judge me.
+By the early-1990s, everyone was dying of AIDS, drug overdoses, and suicide.
 The Castro became a death camp without any visible barbwire.
 But I wouldn’t leave.
 I had nowhere to go.
 The local Catholic Church had a rainbow flag hanging outside the front door.
-I watched as friends dropped into the grave, but I didn’t care – because I was alive.
+I watched as friends dropped into the grave, but I didn’t care because I was alive.

-Sometimes the greatest punishment endured by those who survive – is surviving.
+Sometimes the greatest punishment endured by those who survive is surviving.
 I can’t forget those I left behind.
-After seeing such carnage – I cannot understand why the gay experiment has not been abandoned like other failed utopian philosophies that resulted in mass murder – Fascism, Nazism, Communism.
-After over 300,000 gay men in the US alone have died of AIDS, that the Church allows this debate to continue is reprehensible.
+After seeing such carnage, I cannot understand why the gay experiment has not been abandoned like other failed utopian philosophies that resulted in mass murder – Fascism, Nazism, Communism.
+After over 300,000 gay men, in the United States alone, have died of AIDS, that the Church allows this debate to continue is reprehensible.